Spearfoot/FreeNAS-scripts/README.md

 # ups_report.sh
 Generates and emails you a status report about your UPS.

 You will need to edit the script and enter your email address before using it.
+You may also have the report include all of the available UPSC variables by setting the `senddetail` variable to a value greater than zero.
 ***
 # save_config.sh